ritscstdio/TSPI/README.md

 ## Navigation and Key Features to Test

 *   **Main Navigation:** Ensure all links in the header (desktop and mobile) work correctly.
+*   **Homepage:**
+    *   Test the "Join Us" button to ensure it links to the membership form.
+    *   Verify the news carousel and scroll-to-top functionality.
 *   **`AboutUs.php`:**
     *   Test the sticky side navigation.
     *   Verify that all sections load with correct content.